Funeral Planning Checklist

 Funeral Checklist for planning a memorial service:

-- Do you want wake at home or visitation at the funeral home?
+- Do you want to wake up at home or have visitation at the funeral home?

 - Do you want a public viewing or private family viewing?